-After the M4Pi system board and all hardware is installed, the system is ready for configuration.
+After the M54Hi-Plus system board and all hardware is installed, the system is ready for configuration.
 Before turning on the computer, make sure all cables are correctly connected and all jumpers are correctly set.

 It is recommended you keep the computer cover off the first time you boot the system.
-If you have any difficulties, they will be easier to correct.
+This will make it easier to correct any difficulties that might arise.